Get Started in Diablo Immortal With These Tips

 Diablo Immortal supports cross-play and cross-progression, which means you can play on PC while you're at home and then pick up and play on your phone when you're on the go.

-On a mobile device, just find Diablo Immortal in the Apple App Store or Google Play Store and download.
+On a mobile device, just find Diablo Immortal in the Apple App Store or Google Play Store and download it.
 If you want to download the PC open beta, you'll have a few extra steps.

 If you want to play on both mobile and PC, you'll need to sign in with your Battle.net account.
 You'll be able to sign in by selecting the option in the top-left corner of the main menu.